csxmli2016/MARCONetPlusPlus/README.md

 ## 📎 RealCE-1K benchmark
 To quantitatively evaluate on real-world Chinese text line images, we curate a benchmark by filtering the [RealCE](https://github.com/mjq11302010044/Real-CE) test set to exclude images containing multiple text lines or inaccurate annotations, thereby constructing a Chinese text SR benchmark (see Section IV.B of our paper).
-You can download it from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip).
+You can download the RealCE-1K benchmark from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip).

 ## 🍺 Acknowledgement
 This project is built based on the excellent [KAIR](https://github.com/cszn/KAIR) and [RealCE](https://github.com/mjq11302010044/Real-CE).